Stgeorge2002/Research-Project-2B/README.md

 # To run the pipeline

-All custom Docker Images are posted to my Dockerhub account 'tabath123'
+PanReadPipe is a two-stage process, note all custom Docker Images are pushed to my Dockerhub account 'tabath123'

 ### First stage (PanG_DB)